forieux/udft/README.md

 This module implements unitary discrete Fourier transform, that is orthonormal.
-This module existed before the introduction of the `norm="ortho"` keyword and is now a very (very) thin wrapper around Numpy or [pyFFTW](https://pypi.org/project/pyFFTW/) (maybe others in the future), mainly done for my personal usage.
+This module existed before the introduction of the `norm="ortho"` keyword and is now a very (very) thin wrapper around Numpy, [pyFFTW](https://pypi.org/project/pyFFTW/), and Scipy (maybe others in the future), mainly done for my personal usage.
 There is also functions related to Fourier and convolution like `ir2fr`.

 It is useful for convolution [1]: they respect the Perceval equality, e.g., the value of the null frequency is equal to `1/√N * ∑ₙ xₙ`.